Sigismund von Neukomm: Music

 Neukomm's compositional output is large.
 There are around 1000 church works, including 48 masses and eight oratorios, including his greatest success David.
 His C minor Requiem Mass à la mémoire de Louis XVI was commissioned by Talleyrand and premiered for royalty and diplomats attending the Congress of Vienna on 21 January 1815, the 22nd anniversary of the execution of Louis XVI.
 His orchestral works include two symphonies, five overtures, six fantasias for orchestra and a Piano Concerto.
 There is also an opera, Alexander, incidental music for four plays, a clarinet quintet, and many smaller works such as organ voluntaries, vocal pieces, works for piano solo, and about 200 songs.

-His works had some currency in the nineteenth century: Johann Nepomuk Hummel's op.
+His works had some currency in the 19th century: Johann Nepomuk Hummel's op.
 123 is a Fantasie for Piano on themes by Hummel and von Neukomm.
 Boston's Handel and Haydn Society, for example, gave 55 performances of his oratorio David during the 1830s.